NewbieCoder10/fantasy-football-stats/README.md

 ## Description
 Developed in Android, Football Info is a search app that will let users search up a player they are interested in and return the information of that player.
+Also they will be able to search for a team.
 Users can use their Google account to save searches they have looked up.
+This will be possible because their account information will be remembered.

+The intended functionality will be a person on their mobile device using a search bar.
+This will allow the user to search for the player or team they are interested in.
+My motivation for choosing this as a topic to work on is because it is something I can relate too.
+I believe this is a potentially interesting app to users who like football, and want general information about their favorite players or teams.

 ## Intended Users
 Intended for users that may want general information about a player